knot126/KnShim/Documentation.md

 * On some devices, paticularly emulators, Smash Hit won't be able to open *at all*.
   * If you are using an emulator or an x86-based device, this probably means ARM emulation is borked rather than an issue with KnShim.
 Try using a different emulator.
   * If you are using a real, non-x86 device, then there is likely some other issue which needs to be fixed.
 Please report this issue in KnShim's GitHub repo.
-* The audio thread will sometimes cause the game to crash.
+* The audio thread will sometimes segfault and cause the game to crash.

 ## Logging